oara72/bootstrap-kickstart/readme.md

 # Grids

-* For proper alignment and padding, rows must be wrapped within a .container respectively for fixed-width and full-width.
+* For proper alignment and padding, rows must be wrapped within a .container or .container-fluid respectively for fixed-width and full-width.

 * Use rows to create horizontal groups of columns.